 This assignment is worth 5% of the overall class grade.

-- 2.5% for the symbolization of the maps
+- 2.5% for the symbolization of the map

-Ensure that in both cases, your symbolization follows cartographic rules, and sufficient contrast enables the distinction of all symbols.
-This may be more challenging for the monochrome map (as you discovered from the lab today).
+Ensure that your symbolization follows cartographic rules, and sufficient contrast enables the distinction of all symbols.

 Add the following layers:

 Before you upload to moodle, check your map for errors, ensure all layers are present, correct paper size was used, and as always consider whether this map communicates its purpose.

 **Optional** – Preparing ArcGIS Pro for print export

 By default, ArcGIS Pro is set up for computer display.
 However, if we want to produce print maps, and have them look on paper as they do on screen, we should enable colour profiles.

 The reason we use different colour profiles is that colour is handed very differently on a computer screen as opposed to printing.
 A computer screen uses the primary colours of light (Red, Green, Blue); on the other hand a printer uses the primary colours of pigment (Cyan, Magenta, Yellow) and additionally blacK from which we get CMYK.